silksil/NOTES-CHEATSHEET/client/react/navigation.md

 ```

 ## Navigation with active links based on route
 With NavLink you dynamically change the classname based on the route that is active.
+The `exact` property is added to the home link, to make make sure that the the class does not become active if you visit `/battle` (as it also includes the path of home).

 ```jsx
 import React from 'react';